 - status – of transcription job eg in-process, failed or completed.

-The JSON file read into a Pandas dataframe that was processed and used as data source for a Plotly timeline chart.
+The Transcribe output JSON file was read into a Pandas dataframe which was used as the data source for the Plotly timeline chart shown above.

-A Plotly timeline chart requires datetimes for period start and end and x-axis values.
-However the transcription has start and end times that are elapsed seconds since audio starts.
+An important data transformation was done because a Plotly timeline chart requires datetimes for period start and end and x-axis values.
+However the Transcribe output JSON file only has start and end times that are elapsed seconds from beginning of audio.

-So “fake” start and end dates were created by adding arbitrary date (1970-01-01) to a “HH:mm:ss” value created from the seconds values.
+Therefore the elapsed seconds were transformed into “fake” dates by adding an arbitrary date (in this case “1970-01-01”) to a “HH:mm:ss” value created from the JSON file seconds values.